 The System provides certain administrative services to the HMOs including employment of all individuals who perform the day-to-day requirements of the business functions of the HMOs.
 The HMOs reimburse the System for such salaries, wages and benefits and these costs are reflected as expenses of the HMOs.

-An additional fee for indirect costs approximating \$1.7 million for the seven-month period ended September 30, 2022 is included as a revenue and expense in the System's financial statements.
+An additional fee for indirect costs approximating \$3 million for the year ended September 30, 2023, is included as a revenue and expense in the System's financial statements.
 The System pays a portion of the premiums for enrollees to Community Health Choice, Inc. for insurance coverage under the insurance plans that are offered as part of the HMO's mission.
-Premiums paid on behalf of enrollees were \$14 million for the seven-month period ended September 30, 2022, which is included as expense and revenue in the System's financial statements.
+Premiums paid on behalf of enrollees were approximately \$7 million for the year ended September 30, 2023, which is included as revenue in the HMO's financial statements and expense in the System's financial statements.

-The System supports the Foundation with payments for goods and services of approximately \$322 thousand for the seven-month period ended September 30, 2022, which are recognized in the Foundation financial data as in-kind contributions and expenses.
-The Foundation provided support to the System for projects and grants of \$662 thousand for the seven-month period ended September 30, 2022.
+The System supports the Foundation with payments for goods and services of approximately \$557 thousand for the year ended September 30, 2023, which are recognized in the Foundation financial data as in-kind contributions and expenses.
+The Foundation provided support to the System for projects and grants of approximately \$13 million for the year ended September 30, 2023.

-Cash, Cash Equivalents and Short-term Investments
+Cash, Cash Equivalents and Investments